Wide Reads

 Coming Up in Chapter 132

-The political tensions Mary mentioned in her letter are about to explode into reality, as Napoleon's growing power threatens to reshape all of Europe—and the Bolkonski family's quiet world at Bald Hills.
+The political tensions Mary described in her letter are about to become immediate reality.
+Napoleon's growing power threatens to reshape Europe, and the Bolkonski family's quiet world at Bald Hills will not remain untouched much longer.

 Share it with friends